 Japanese cuisine is delicious, colourful and healthy.
 Meals are usually served with a bowl of rice and a bowl of miso soup and consist usually of fish, pickled vegetables and meat.
-Japan's other main staple is noodles, most famous being Udon and Soba.
+Japan's other main staple is noodles, the most famous being Udon and Soba.
 All meals (excluding drinks) are included in our fully inclusive group tours from the groups' arrival until the day of departure.

-Our schedule of meals is designed so that you can experience the local dishes, their individual flavours as well as different ways they are prepared and cooked throughout Japan.
+Our schedule of meals is designed so that you can experience the local dishes; their individual flavours as well as different ways they are prepared and cooked throughout Japan.
 Food is an important element of Japanese culture.
 It is a time for families and friends to come together and much of family life revolves around the dinner table.
-Most food is eaten with chopsticks so best get practicing as cutlery is not always available at restaurants.
+Most food is eaten with chopsticks - Western cutlery is not always available at restaurants.

-Breakfast will mostly be buffet-style but may be a set-menu.
+Breakfast will mostly be buffet-style but may be a set menu.
 Lunches are mostly pre-set options as is custom in many local restaurants.
-Dinner is usually buffet-style, featuring a wide selection of high-quality Japanese and Western dishes, but may occasionally be a set-menu.
-We usually find this style of dining suits the wide and varied tastes or our customers on tour.
-These are also pre-booked in advance prior to your arrival by your guides.
+Dinner is usually buffet-style, featuring a wide selection of highquality Japanese and Western dishes, but may occasionally be a set menu.
+We usually find this style of dining suits the wide and varied tastes of our customers on tour.
+These are also pre-booked in advance by your guides.
 This will provide greater flexibility and allow you to sample a broad range of local cuisines and dishes.